UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Reverse TK: Calculating Administered Equivalent Doses for ToxCast Bioactive Concentrations

-As described in an earlier section of this document, the slope defining the linear relation between $C_{ss}$ and dose is useful for reverse toxicokinetics: converting an internal dose metric to an external dose metric.
+As described in an earlier section of this training module, the slope defining the linear relation between $C_{ss}$ and dose is useful for reverse toxicokinetics: converting an internal dose metric to an external dose metric.
 The internal dose metric may, for example, be a concentration associated with an *in vivo* health effect, or *in vitro* bioactivity.
 Here, we will consider *in vitro* bioactivity -- specifically, from the ToxCast program.
 ToxCast tests chemicals in multiple concentration-response format across a battery of *in vitro* assays that measure activity in a wide variety of biological endpoints.
 If a chemical showed any activity in an assay at any of its tested concentrations, then one metric of concentration associated with bioactivity is AC50 -- the concentration at which the assay response is halfway between its minimum and its maximum.

 The module won't address the details of how ToxCast determines assay activity and AC50s from raw concentration-response data.
 There is an entire R package for the ToxCast data processing workflow, called `tcpl`.
 If you want to learn more about those details, [start here](https://www.epa.gov/chemical-research/toxcast-data-generation-toxcast-pipeline-tcpl).
 Lots of information is available if you install the `tcpl` R package and look at the package vignette; it essentially walks you through the full ToxCast data processing workflow.